Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant. Find care tips here to keep this jazzy beauty healthy & strong.

 Propagation

-I’ve propagated Aglaonemas by division.
-My 6″ Siam Aurora that you see here and in the video could easily be divided into 2 plants.
+I’ve always propagated Aglaonemas by division.
+My 8″ Siam Aurora that you see here could easily be divided into 2 plants.

-You can also try the stem cutting method.
-Cut stems which are 4-8″ in length and propagate them in a light mix.
+You can also propagate from stem cuttings.
+Cut stems that are 4-8″ in length and propagate them in a light mix.
 I take off the majority of lower leaves because they usually die anyway and new growth will emerge.

 I’ve rooted Aglaonema stems in water but never got around to planting them in the soil.
-I’m not sure how they transfer over from water into soil for the long haul.
+I’ve read that they don’t transfer over from water into the soil too well.

 Pests

 My Aglaonema Siam Aurora has never gotten any.
-I saw Aglaonemas with mealybugs and spider mites.
+I’ve seen Aglaonemas with mealybugs and spider mites.
 Keep an eye out for aphids and scale too.
-I’ve done posts on mealybugs & aphids, spider mites & scale so you can identify and treat early on.
+I’ve done posts on Mealybugs, Aphids, Spider Mites, and Scale Insects so you can identify and treat them early on.

-Pests can travel from houseplant to houseplant fast so make you get them under control as soon as you see them.
+Pests can travel from plant to plant very fast so make you get them under control as soon as you see them.

 Pet Safety

 Yes indeed!
-It has a spathe type flower which you see above.
+It has a spathe-type flower which you see below.
 My Aglaonema Red flowered late last summer into early fall.
 The spathe is light green and the spadix (the center part) is white.

 I’ve heard that it’s good to remove the flowers because they zap energy from the plant.
 I leave them on and haven’t found that to be true.
 I cut them off (down to the base) when the spathe and spadix are both dead.
 Maybe I’m missing something but I like to look at them!